-For instructions on using the inline grading tools, visit the Inline Assignment Grading page.
+For instructions on using the inline grading tools to mark and add comments to a student's document, visit the Inline Assignment Grading page.

 On the Grade Assignment page, you can annotate directly within the browser on uploaded files displayed in the inline viewer.
 You can assign a grade, provide feedback for the student, and make notes for yourself.